 You don't have to be a gambler to enjoy a day at Santa Anita Park in Arcadia!
-The annual horse race season starts the day after Christmas and ends usually in mid-April
+The winter/spring horse race season starts the day after Christmas and ends usually early April.

 Santa Anita is a beautiful 320 acre park with a large grandstand that holds 26,000 people and a nice infield with plenty of open space.
 I picked the horses for fun when I was a kid and loved it on the rare occasion when my father and I made a day of it at the race track.